 Because this instruction is designed for use in cases in which tangible employment action has been taken, the plaintiff’s claim may be analyzed under the “motivating factor/same decision” format used in other Title VII cases.
 See supra Model Instruction 5.10.
 For damages instructions and a verdict form, Model Instructions 5.70 through 5.72 and 5.80, supra, may be used.

 This instruction makes references to the defendant’s “decision.”
-It may be modified if another term--such as “actions” or “conduct”--would be more appropriate.
+It may be modified if another term—such as “actions” or “conduct” —would be more appropriate.

 This sentence may be added, if appropriate.
 See supra Model Instruction 5.20 and Moore v.
 Robertson Fire Protection Dist., 249 F.3d 786, 790 n.9 (8th Cir.
 2001), which states “[w]e do not express any view as to whether it ever would be reversible error for a trial court to fail to give a pretext instruction, though we tend to doubt it.”